MichaelBaker/buffer-overflow-presentation/notes.md

 So this is the exploit itself.
 All that's left to do is map our model into reality.

-So back on our list we have four things that lead to making this exploit possible.
+Let's review the elements that make this exploit possible.
 First we'll talk about is hardware architecture.

 This exploit would not be possible if our code and our data were stored in two different places.
 If that were the case then it would not be possible to mistake data for code.
 However, that is the reality of the x86 architecture.
 As a result it is the programmer's responsibility to make sure these things are kept separate.
 In an effort to get around this limitation, the processor does allow us to mark certain bits of memory as non-executable and some operating systems make use of this to prevent the computer for executing anything in the part of memory holding the program's data.

 The second thing that makes this attack possible is the way the C programming language handles strings.
 In C, strings are just like our buffer above.
 They're just a bunch of bytes in a row and you can't tell how much memory has been allocated for one by looking at it.
-Instead, you have to pass around the maximum length of a string as a separately from the string itself.
+Instead, you have to pass around the maximum length of a string separately from the string itself.
 This lack of abstraction has lead to the <code>strcpy</code> function in the C standard library.
 This function copies one string into another in exactly the boneheaded way we did it above and creates a vector for this attack.
 The way to protect yourself from this is to use a string library that provides a proper abstraction when working with strings instead of using C's fake strings and the standard library.

 Next, we have operating system design.
 You'll notice that we were only able to execute this attack because we could guess the address that our input would be store at.
 In a modern computer, the operating system gets to decide what all of those numbers are.
 In many operating systems, like OSX for example, those addresses are almost the same every time the program runs which allows us to employ a number of techniques for figuring out what it might be.
 One way that the operating system can make it difficult or impossible to execute this kind of attack is to randomize the memory addresses.
 If we can't guess these addresses, then we don't know where to jump to and we can't get our code to execute.